N3rdL0rd/ababa/Sentence Library.md

 - (BA-Q)ZP (GHK A)HL (SL)L
 	- ***Where*** was my money moved to?!?
 	- Or: Where did all my money go?!?

+This list is always expanding!
+If you'd like to help, try translating (or adding) some phrases from or to the [[List of Untranslated Phrases]].